-The true beauty of these ethnic art forms comes from the fact that they are made of all naturally sourced materials, found in the region – forests, mines and rivers.
+The true beauty of Bastar Tribal Art, an ethnic art form, comes from the fact that they are made of all naturally sourced materials, found in the region – forests, mines and rivers.
 Bastar being a mining haven for iron ore, the tribal people mostly use iron and its scraps to make magnificent figurines, idols and more.
 The ethnic tribes of Bastar are among the first people to develop expertise in working with metal, along with various other kinds of handicrafts.

 The most common art forms found in this district are: